sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

 python --version
 python3 --version
 ```
-If Python is installed, the command will return a value such as Python 3.7.4.
+If Python is installed, the command will return a value such as Python 3.9.0.
 Use whichever command returns a Python 3.4 or greater version number.

 If Python is not installed, it can be downloaded from [Python downloads](https://www.python.org/downloads/).

->On Microsoft Windows, be sure to download the 64-bit version of Python, since the 32-bit version is not supported by SAP's Python client.
-The 64-bit version will have a file name like python-3.8.2-amd64.exe.

 Check the box that says **Add Python 3.x to PATH** as shown below to ensure that the interpreter will be placed in your path.